 - Adobe Portable Document Format (.pdf)

 - Microsoft Office files (.doc, .docx, .ppt, .pptx)

 - XPS Document format (.xps)

-- To accelerate on-screen rendering, all documents are converted by Composer and Player into bitmaps (specifically, into the png format).
+- To accelerate on-screen rendering, all documents are converted into bitmaps (specifically, into the png format).
 In Intuiface Composer, it occurs the first time the document is inserted into a Scene.
 In Intuiface Player, it occurs the first time an experience runs.
-All subsequent uses of that document in a given Composer project, and all future runs of that experience in the Player, do not regenerate the bitmap.
+All subsequent uses of that document in a given Composer project, and all future runs of that experience in Player, do not regenerate the bitmap.

-- Excel files are not considered as documents by as a data source to be used as an Interface Asset
+- Excel files are not considered documents but rather a data source to be written to and read from via an interface asset

 - Adobe's Portable Document Format, .pdf, is natively supported by Intuiface.

 - As a natively supported format, you can import and display .pdf files without requiring local installation of Adobe Acrobat.

 - You can enter a web URL in the Document property of the Document Asset to display a PDF file hosted in the cloud.
 However, links within a web-hosted PDF are unavailable to interactivity, and, therefore, cannot be opened.

 - Microsoft Office files - Word and PowerPoint - can be imported into Intuiface Composer as Document assets if Microsoft Office 2007 or later is installed on the same computer.